-- (A) The hours of operation of a nonconforming use may not be extended into the hours between 10:00 p.m. and 7:00 a.m. - (B) The nonconforming use shall not be converted from a seasonal to a multi-seasonal operation. - (C) Light intensity and hours of illumination shall not be changed except in compliance with the site lighting standards contained in Article 5 of this Code. - (D) Any proposals for the addition of trash receptacles and/or the relocation of existing trash receptacles shall comply with the location and design standards Article 5 of this Code. - (E) Outdoor storage areas shall not be expanded, nor shall they be relocated closer to any adjoining residential use.
+- (A) The hours of operation of a nonconforming use may not be extended into the hours between 10:00 p.m. and 7:00 a.m. - (B) The nonconforming use shall not be converted from a seasonal to a multi-seasonal operation. - (C) Light intensity and hours of illumination shall not be changed except in compliance with the site lighting standards contained in Section 5.12. - (D) Any proposals for the addition of trash receptacles and/or the relocation of existing trash receptacles shall comply with the location and design standards Section 5.11. - (E) Outdoor storage areas shall not be expanded, nor shall they be relocated closer to any adjoining residential use.